achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 the roll penalty of a particular stunt action.
-Pulling off nearly impossible stunts (-6 or more to the roll) may even result in the hero earning more than one benny, at the GM’s discretion.
+Pulling off nearly impossible stunts (-6 or more to the roll) may even result in the hero earning more than one benny, at the GM's discretion.

 ### Story Declarations
 *From Adamant Entertainment's "Thrilling Tales of Adventure"*